 The moral of the story: if you’re going to fire for incompetence, do it sooner rather than later, and preferably while the employee is on probation, during which time no notice is needed for termination.
 But tread carefully here: an employee isn’t automatically on probation just because she’s new, or because you think she’s on probation.
 The probationary period and what it entails needs to be spelled out in the employment contract.

 The Alberta Human Rights Commission, of course, is the watchdog that ensures just cause or other forms of employment termination don’t violate the Alberta Human Rights Act.
 Few employers set out to violate the act or discriminate, but there are certain areas that may trip them up.
 In particular, situations that involve addictions and the extent to which employers need to accommodate employees with addictions may require specialized legal advice before you hand out that pink slip.
-“It’s an area where with a certain degree of interest we say, talk to a lawyer before you do anything,” Neuman says.
+After all, better safe than sorry.

 It’s advice to keep in mind the next time you feel the urge to holler, “You’re fired!”